 VSS_BT_DIFFERENTIAL, and VSS_BT_LOG are available as well.

-(2) The vssBackupContext is introduced to enforce application or fileystem quiescing.
+(2) The vssBackupContext is introduced to enforce application or filesystem quiescing.

-(3) The timeout (default = 15 minutes) for quiescing virtual machines can be configured
+(3) The timeout (default = 15 minutes) for quiescing VMs can be configured

 anywhere from 5 minutes to 4 hours.
 To support these new features and configurations,